 When should my child be able to say their speech sounds?

-The following speech sound development chart will give you an idea of which speech sounds you can expect your child to start making and the age they should be mastering each sound by:
+The following speech sound development chart will give you an idea of which speech sounds you can expect your child to start making, and the age they should be mastering each sound by.
+If you’d also like a broader look at early language development, our guide on speech delays and when to start speech therapy has more detail.

 Young children are naturally harder to understand

 You may notice that you have a hard time understanding young children’s speech, and that’s normal!
-As children develop their speech sounds, they increase their intelligibility or ability to be understood by others.
+As children develop their speech sounds, they increase their intelligibility, or ability to be understood by others.
 Their intelligibility increases approximately by 25% every year from their 1st birthday.
-When they are 1 year old, you can expect to understand approximately 25% of what they are saying, when they are 2 years old (50%), 3 years old (75%), and when the child is 4-5 years old, you should be able to understand everything they are saying.
+When they are 1 year old, you can expect to understand approximately 25% of what they are saying, at 2 years old (50%), 3 years old (75%), and when the child is 4-5 years old, you should be able to understand everything they are saying.

 What will an articulation assessment uncover?

-An SLP will listen and observe the way your child forms their speech sounds to determine whether or not your child is on track or delayed in their speech sound development.
-If a delay is observed, the cause of the speech difficulties will be related to a Speech Sound Disorder or a Phonological Impairment.
+An SLP will listen and observe the way your child forms their speech sounds to determine whether your child is on track or delayed in their speech sound development.
+If a delay is observed, the cause of the speech difficulties will relate to a Speech Sound Disorder or a Phonological Impairment.

 Speech Sound Disorder vs. Phonological Impairment